-asked the Secretary of State for Education and Science how many village schools have been reopened since 1960 having once been closed.
+asked the Secretary of State for Education and Science how many proposals for the closure of village schools he has approved since taking office.

 Since taking office my right hon. and learned Friend has approved proposals to cease to maintain 23 rural primary schools.